• Skip to primary navigation

 • Twitter

 If you have comfrey growing in your garden, you have a wonderful natural fertilizer at your disposal.
-Comfrey has the ability to reach deep into the ground to pull up essential nutrients and minerals into it’s leaves.
-Using these leaves and other parts of this wonderful herb will allow your to make a unique and highly nutritious fertilizer.
+Comfrey has the ability to reach deep into the ground to pull up essential nutrients and minerals into it's leaves.
+Using these leaves and other parts of this wonderful herb will allow you to make a unique and highly nutritious fertilizer.
 Learn how to make comfrey fertilizer to use in your garden.

 purple comfrey blooms and green leaves against a blurred background